 - Pool: Lovely pool, and a really good size considering the limited number of guests.

-- Spa: No spa on-site but guests are encouraged to use the Alam Wangi Spa, attached to the associated Alam Shanti hotel, 400m (5-minute walk) up the street towards Monkey Forest.
+- Spa: No spa but guests are encouraged to use the Alam Wangi Spa, attached to the associated Alam Shanti hotel, 400m away.

 - Fitness Center: Not expected or provided at this type of boutique hotel.

 Alam Jiwa – Food and Drink